grafana/alloy/docs/sources/reference/components/otelcol.processor.span.md

 {{< docs/shared lookup="stability/experimental.md" source="alloy" version="<ALLOY_VERSION>" >}}

 `otelcol.processor.span` accepts traces telemetry data from other `otelcol` components and modifies the names and attributes of the spans.
 It also supports the ability to filter input data to determine if it should be included or excluded from this processor.

+{{< admonition type="note" >}}
-> **NOTE**: `otelcol.processor.span` is a wrapper over the upstream
-> OpenTelemetry Collector `span` processor.
-Bug reports or feature requests
+`otelcol.processor.span` is a wrapper over the upstream OpenTelemetry Collector `span` processor.
-> will be redirected to the upstream repository, if necessary.
+Bug reports or feature requests will be redirected to the upstream repository, if necessary.
+{{< /admonition >}}

 You can specify multiple `otelcol.processor.span` components by giving them different labels.

 ## Usage